-The operations on the Acadian Timberlands rely significantly on a limited number of entities to cut and haul harvested timber, as well as conduct road building and silviculture activities.
+Acadian relies significantly on a limited number of entities to cut and haul harvested timber, as well as to conduct road building and silviculture activities.
 If any of these entities were to stop doing business with Acadian, Acadian's operations could be negatively impacted.
-In addition, there is a limited supply of trained foresters and trained operators/contractors in the New Brunswick and Maine regions.
-There is a possibility that, in the future, Acadian will have to pay more to retain its workforce, thereby increasing its costs.
+In addition, there is a limited supply of trained foresters and trained operators/contractors in the New Brunswick and Maine regions, which may result in increased costs to Acadian to retain its workforce.